 Construction work often involves working at extreme heights or operating heavy equipment such as cranes and forklifts.
 Meanwhile, this oftentimes creates even another potential hazard, objects falling from the work area above.
 The NYC Health Department reveals that 32 percent of fatal construction accidents between 2007 and 204 involved workers who were struck, crushed, or caught between objects or equipment.

-Why Do Construction Accidents Happen?
+Why Do Construction Accidents Happen in New York City?

 Construction sites are dangerous places to work.
 When safety regulations are followed – by both employers and workers – accidents shouldn’t happen.
 Unfortunately, all it takes is a simple act of negligence to put workers at serious risk of harm.
 And, unfortunately, OSHA fatality investigations reveal that there’s typically at least one “serious safety violation” cited in more than 90 percent of New York City cases.